Talladego/rorplanner3/README.md

 ## Housekeeping

-- Removed unused re-export shims:
-	- `src/services/url/urlService.ts`
-	- `src/services/url/urlSync.ts`
-	- `src/services/graphql/queries.ts`
-	These were thin pass-throughs that caused duplicate paths and import ambiguity.
-All imports should reference the canonical files under `src/services` directly.

-- Prefer `services/queries.ts` as the single source for GraphQL documents.
-Avoid scattering `gql` in other modules unless local to a tightly scoped API call (e.g., `getItemWithDetailsApi`).
+- Prefer `src/services/loadout/queries.ts` as the single source for GraphQL documents.
+Avoid scattering `gql` outside this module unless strictly scoped to a local API call.

 - URL feature flags (in `urlService`):
 	- `setAutoUpdateEnabled(boolean)`: Enable/disable mutation of the URL in response to state changes.
 	- `setNavigationHandlingEnabled(boolean)`: Enable/disable parsing the URL on navigation changes after initial load.
 	- `setNavigateCallback(fn)`: Injected from React Router to perform updates.

+- Share links include renown ability levels: `a.renown.<ability>=<level>` and `b.renown.<ability>=<level>`.
+These are applied when loading from the URL.

 - When adding a feature:
 	- Put domain logic in the Service (and its submodules).